makedeb/makedeb/BUILDING.md

 `{build_commit}` is the commit that the built package is marked as being built from.
 In most cases you can just set this to the output of `$(git rev-parse HEAD)`.

 #### `{arch}`
 The architecture (it being one from the output of `dpkg --print-architecture`) to build makedeb for.
-Currently supported values are `amd64`, `i386`, `arm64`, and `armhf`.
-If you need to build makedeb for an architecture outside of those, please open an issue.

 #### `{destdir}`
 The directory prefix to place built files into.